microsoft/vcpkg-docs/vcpkg/get_started/get-started-vs.md

 ms.topic: tutorial
 ms.date: 09/27/2023
 ms.prod: vcpkg
-#CustomerIntent: As a beginner C++ developer, I want to learn how to install and manage packages using vcpkg, so that I can easily set up and maintain C++ projects with necessary dependencies.
+#CustomerIntent: As a beginner C++ developer, I want to learn how to install and manage packages using CMake and Visual Studio, so that I can easily set up and maintain C++ projects with necessary dependencies.
 ---

 # Tutorial: Install and use packages with vcpkg